TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 one window whose PID resolves to the installed executable.
 The host must exit within ten seconds before session cleanup and daemon checks.
 This strengthens the lifecycle gate; it is not yet proof of a native pass.

+Linux x64 run 35568671058 (5a82f18a) passes transcription (263788 ms, WER
+0.2222), timed alignment (11063 ms), untimed alignment (208439 ms), both diarization fixtures, NLLB, 259 smash inputs and real GUI morphotag → compare.
+It no longer shuts down during repeated Whisper inference with allocator cleanup enabled.
+Its only pipeline failure is Google HTTP 429 after retries, matching the Windows and Apple Silicon failures.
+Apple Silicon native QA testing on 78189a17 also passes cold/warm launch (132754/3582 ms), 51 visible progress updates, comparison and both shutdown checks.

+Desktop Google requests now opt into local NLLB fallback after exhausted free-service rate-limit retries.
+Direct library calls remain Google-only by default.
+Only explicit source/target languages in NLLB's supported mapping can fall back; other HTTP failures retain their errors.
+A translation output can carry its actual provider, stamped as translate-provider in CHAT and retained through the cache.
+This preserves provenance when the configured backend and actual provider differ.
+The fallback uses the existing NLLB-1.3B model, including its first-use download; it does not reduce model size or relax translation assertions.
+Packaged CI must verify the integrated path.
+The full Python suite passes via `BATCHALIGN_BAZEL_JOBS=1 just batchalign pytest`.
+The native regression checks partial Google output replacement and provider provenance on both fresh and cached results.
+Error regressions check disabled fallback, HTTP 403/503, unsupported languages and unknown source language.
+All 25 GUI unit tests and the production frontend build pass locally without downloading models.
+The local Bazel server is shut down after validation.